Mike-GH27/habit_tracker_app/README.md

 * python menu.py (Windows)
 * python3 menu.py (Linux/Mac)

+The CLI is mostly navigated by entering the menu item numbers into the console.
+For example, you enter "5" into the console in the main menu to save and exist the application.

 ## Test data
 To try out the functionality, test data is provided in the tracker_testing_data.py file.
 Running the file will create a save file called "user_data.db", which will be automatically loaded upon starting the application.
 Note: running the file will replace the